 The candidates should have a Master's degree in Computer Science or Artificial Intelligence.
 Candidates must have advanced theoretical and programming skills, be proficient in oral and written English, possess great communication and multi-tasking skills, and be team-oriented, proactive and result driven.
 The positions can start immediately, and positions will be filled as soon as suitable candidates are found.

 Interested candidates should send their résumé, contact information of 2 or 3 referees, your latest BSc and MSc transcripts (or documentation of achievements in current program) and a motivation letter using the KU Leuven system.
 The motivation letter should clearly identify the topic(s) the candidate wants to work on, your motivation for those topics and why you are a good fit for them.
+Please do NOT upload publications or theses to the system.

 A PhD position, initially for one year, but extendible until max.
 4 years.
 A stimulating environment at a European top university in a well-equipped, experienced and internationally oriented research unit.